 The IMF must confront moral hazard not only on the part of national regulatory agencies, but also on the part of other national decision makers.
-Adherence to lending rules as well as the use of rigorous prequalification criteria for certain credit facilities can in principle help.
+Adherence to lending rules as well as the use of rigorous pre-qualification criteria for certain credit facilities can help in principle.
 But the issue of credibility remains, and certain problems have no easy solutions.
-Will the Fund be willing to disqualify previously qualified countries, possibly provoking a crisis, if their policies or political climates change?
+Will the IMF be willing to disqualify previously qualified countries, possibly provoking a crisis, if their policies or political climates change?
 Can some countries be too big to fail?
 Regulation can counteract concentration in the financial sector; it is harder to do anything about national size or interdependence levels.
-International regulatory cooperation is of some help in this regard - for example, though rules that effectively limit national exposures - but it is no panacea.19
+International regulatory cooperation is of some help in this regard-for example, through rules that effectively limit national exposures-but it is no panacea.20